Yggdrasil Logo

 Ókólnir

-Ókólnir is a region in Muspelheim with enormous rivers of lava and mountains where homes are settled in caves.
-It is notable for a brewery named after the village itself, run by a humble and old giant named Brimir.
-This brewery is rumored to have the best beer in all of Yggdrasil, granting great powers to anyone who drinks it.
+Ókólnir is a region in Muspelheim with huge lava rivers and mountains where dwellings sit in caves.
+It is notable for a brewery named after the village itself, run by a humble old giant named Brimir.
+This brewery is rumored to produce the best beer in all of Yggdrasil, granting great powers to those who drink it.

 Frakkland